zzzeek/sqla_tutorial/presentation/index.rst

 * The SQLAlchemy ORM is essentially a data mapper style ORM.
 * Modern versions use declarative configuration; the "domain and schema separate" configuration model is present underneath this layer.
-* The ORM builds upon SQLAlchemy Core, and many of the SQL Expression concepts are present when working with the ORM as well.
+* The ORM builds upon SQLAlchemy Core.
+All of the SQL Expression language concepts are present when working with the ORM as well.
 * In contrast to the SQL Expression language, which presents a schema-centric view of data, it presents a domain-model centric view of data.